 VSee SDK is a rich telemedicine API that integrates end-to-end encrypted video calls into your mobile app for iOS and Android, as well as native apps on Mac and PC.

-The drawback, however, is that it’s not open source and there’s a significant cost barrier to get the customizable codebase.
+However, the drawback is that it’s not open source, and there’s a significant cost barrier to get the customizable codebase.
 Access to the codebase can cost as much as $20,000.
-Failure to get that would mean you have to settle for their Saas option which provides no personalization besides a name and logo.
+Failure to get that would mean you have to settle for their SaaSs option, which provides no personalization besides a name and logo.

 Vidyo’s not an open-source product.
-It offers very little customization because they emphasize embedding their software into your app.
-That makes it similar to a Saas product with similar limitations to customization.
+It offers minimal customization because they emphasize embedding their software into your app.
+That makes it similar to a SaaSs product with limitations to customization.

 Native support is also available for Android and iOS. macOS and Windows are not supported.

-The set up of this API is more involving than the others, but it’s very customizable.
+The setup of this API is more involved than the others, but it’s very customizable.

 OpenTok is a cloud-based WebRTC platform.
 While WebRTC is an open-source, the software that powers OpenTok is not.
 With that being said, it offers all the customization potential you’d have on your own WebRTC deployment.

 OpenTok supports HIPAA compliant app development.
-The developer building your app is responsible to configure the app in accordance with HIPAA requirements.
+The developer building your app is responsible for configuring the app per HIPAA requirements.

 Dr+ On Demand is powered by Twilio Programmable Video API.
-It works on all browsers without users having to install any plugin, and on both iOS and Android.
+It works on all browsers without users installing any plugin and on iOS and Android.

-It integrates with platform APIs like iOS CallKit, ARKit and more.
+It integrates with platform APIs like iOS CallKit, ARKit, and more.
 This makes it very versatile with many possible functionalities you can add to your app.
-It’s extremely agile and can easily be scaled from starter to enterprise instantly.
+It’s incredibly agile and can easily be scaled from starter to enterprise instantly.

 Twilio boasts a lower latency than all other available platforms, claiming up to 50% better video quality.

-Acuity has been designed to support the needs of the healthcare industry and as such is HIPAA compliant.
-You’ll need a Powerhouse plan in order for you to enter into a BAA with Acuity Scheduling.
+Acuity has been designed to support the healthcare industry’s needs and, as such, is HIPAA compliant.
+You’ll need a Powerhouse plan for you to enter into a BAA with Acuity Scheduling.

 How do you select the right APIs?

-At TopFlight Apps, we specialize in building health apps for iOS, Android and the web.
-We’ve proven our salt’s worth and helped health startups like Xzevn, Smarter Symptom Tracker and RingRx create successful businesses by building robust apps that meet and exceed their needs.
+Now that you know how to develop a telehealth app and what it costs, it’s time to build one.
+At TopFlight Apps, we specialize in building health apps for iOS, Android, and the web.
+We’ve proven our salt’s worth and helped health startups like Xzevn, Smarter Symptom Tracker, and RingRx create successful businesses by building robust apps that meet and exceed their needs.